 Playtime for little and big kids

 Need a break for you and the kids?
-Let littles run loose at the Kid and Caboodle Indoor Play Cafe, which has everything from sensory toys to pretend play and climbing structures for playtime, so adults can sit back and enjoy a cup of coffee.
-For bigger kids looking for a fun way to spend an afternoon, the Morristown Game Vault is a retro arcade open 7 days a week with over 100 arcade games and pinball machines housed in a former bank building.
-The Glassworks Crafting Studio is another stop for families that want to get creative.
+Let littles run loose at the Kid and Caboodle Indoor Play Cafe, on Evergreen Place, which has everything from sensory toys to pretend play and climbing structures for playtime, so adults can sit back and enjoy a cup of coffee.
+For bigger kids looking for a fun way to spend an afternoon, the Morristown Game Vault on South Street is a retro arcade open 7 days a week with over 100 arcade games and pinball machines housed in a former bank building.
+The Glassworks Crafting Studio down South Street is another stop for families that want to get creative.
 You can work on the Project of the Month or create a masterpiece that includes anything from nightlights to ornaments.
-At last, the Morristown & Morris Township Library is another kid-friendly spot with books and various family-friendly events ranging from Baby Stories & Songs to Saturday Craft Story Time.
+At last, the Morristown & Morris Township Library, also on South Street, is another kid-friendly spot with books and various family-friendly events ranging from Baby Stories & Songs to Saturday Craft Story Time.

 Discover dinner, drinks, and desserts

-When it’s time for a bite, continue down South Street to grab a coffee and fresh-from-the-oven pastry from Lokl Cafe, or head across the street for all-day pancakes and burgers at The Committed Pig.
-And a must stop for any visit is a slice at Coniglio’s—Nino Coniglio not only won the World Pizza Championships in Italy, but the shop is known for square pies (they do round too) using the freshest ingredients.
-Agricola on South Street is another tasty stop for brunch, lunch, or dinner.
+When it’s time for a bite, continue down South Street to grab a coffee and fresh-from-the-oven pastry from Lokl Cafe, or head across the street from the entrance at the Green for all-day pancakes and burgers at The Committed Pig.
+And a must-stop for any visit is a slice at Coniglio’s—Nino Coniglio not only won the World Pizza Championships in Italy, but the shop is known for square pies (they do round too) using the freshest ingredients.
+Agricola near South Street is another tasty stop for brunch, lunch, or dinner.
 Looking for something sweet?
-Stop in the kid-friendly South Street Creamery with homemade ice cream flavors like Purple Cow Tracks or Sweet Cream, or try one of their delicious sweet or savory crepes.
+Stop in the kid-friendly South Street Creamery with homemade ice cream flavors and a Red Sea Cafe pop-up featuring handmade East African dishes and stews.